Joel-Maldonado/Simple-MCTS/README.md

 4. **Backpropagation**: Update the node statistics (visit count and win count) for all nodes in the path from the new node to the root.

+These steps can be looped for N amount of times leading to better outputs, but higher computation

 ### Advantages of Monte Carlo Tree Search

 1. **Domain-independent**: MCTS can be applied to various games and problem domains without extensive domain-specific knowledge.